How to Merge a Mission

 - You have run

-/spec-kitty.acceptto validate the feature is ready
+/spec-kitty.acceptto validate the mission is ready

 Quick Start